GabeScott/standard-works-vault/General Conference/1976 April - A Living Prophet.md

 President Brigham Young, of course, was President of the Church, and four members of the Twelve who were in attendance at that conference were to be future presidents of the Church.

 Among the teachings that caught my eye at that April 1876 conference were these words from Wilford Woodruff, and I quote, “It may be asked—What are the commandments of the Lord?
 Many of them are contained in these records, the Bible, Book of Mormon and the Book of Doctrine and Covenants; and we have the living oracles with us, and have had from the commencement.
-The Lord will never leave his kingdom without a lawgiver, leader, president ... to direct the affairs of his Church on the earth, for the reason that it is the dispensation of the fullness of times, in which God has set up a kingdom which is to be an everlasting kingdom, and to whose dominion there will be no end.”
-(Journal of Discourses, 18:189).
+The Lord will never leave his kingdom without a lawgiver, leader, president … to direct the affairs of his Church on the earth, for the reason that it is the dispensation of the fullness of times, in which God has set up a kingdom which is to be an everlasting kingdom, and to whose dominion there will be no end.” (*Journal of Discourses,* 18:189).

 That caused me to reflect on the absolute importance of a living oracle, and also on the words of Elder Orson F. Whitney of the Council of the Twelve, who said: “The Latter-day Saints do not do things because they happen to be printed in a book.
 They do not do things because God told the Jews to do them; nor do they do or leave undone anything because of instructions that Christ gave to the Nephites.
 Whatever is done by this Church is because God speaking from heaven in our day has commanded this Church to do it.
 No book presides over this Church and no books lie at its foundation.
-You cannot pile up books enough to take the place of God’s priesthood inspired by the power of the Holy Ghost.”
-(Conference Reports, Oct.
+You cannot pile up books enough to take the place of God’s priesthood inspired by the power of the Holy Ghost.” (*Conference Reports,* Oct.
 1916.)

 Elder Whitney was not taking away from the power and majesty of the scriptures—he was just putting them into perspective.
 He also said, “No man ought to contend for what is in the books in the face of God’s mouthpiece who speaks for him and interprets his word.
 To so contend is to defer to the dead letter in preference to the living oracles, which is always a false position.”